 With its ability to streamline processes, provide valuable insights, and optimize experiences, artificial intelligence (AI) could drive the new wave of responsive, guest-centric hospitality.

-While some remain sceptical, most hoteliers have – knowingly or unknowingly – embraced artificial intelligence (AI) to improve the guest experience and optimize revenue.
+While some remain skeptical, most hoteliers have – knowingly or unknowingly – embraced artificial intelligence (AI) to improve the guest experience and optimize revenue.

 What is artificial intelligence?